A Comprehensive Analysis of Secondary Coexistence in a Real-World CBRS Deployment: Performance Results and Discussions

 MC-3 on PCI 194 evaluates the effect of ACI caused by C-band on CBRS.
 We performed stationary measurements in the location shown in Fig.~\ref{Fig:loc-test3} where the strongest RSRP was measured for PCI 194 on 3690 MHz.

 Fig.~\ref{Fig:Cband_Interference} shows the DL throughput performance when connected to PCI 194 in BS-1, in the absence and presence of a Verizon C-band UE.
 First, we measured DL throughput on the UE connected to CBRS only, followed by simultaneous DL transmissions to two UEs, one connected to CBRS and the other connected to C-band.
 We observed around 16\% throughput degradation on the CBRS UE due to ACI from C-band, when both devices were simultaneously connected.
 The CBRS UE achieved a peak throughput of approximately 80 Mbps when there was no transmission from the C-band user.
 However, its maximum throughput was limited to around 60 Mbps in the presence of the C-band UE.
 The absence of guard bands between CBRS and C-band, the transmit power difference and lower tower height of BS-1 compared to the Verizon C-band, all contribute to the reduced throughput performance on CBRS UE due to adjacent channel C-band usage.

+Fig.~\ref{Fig:PCI194_FreqChange} assesses the performance improvement of PCI 194 after a frequency change from 3690 MHz (S3) to 3560 MHz (S4): this change was made in response to our measurements that indicated significant adjacent channel interference from C-band deployments in the vicinity.
+We performed a driving measurement campaign in the coverage area of PCI 194 after the frequency change to evaluate the influence of appropriate frequency allocations on mitigating ACI from C-band in CBRS band.
+Fig.~\ref{Fig:PCI194_FreqChangeRSRQ} shows that changing to S4 resulted in higher median RSRQ levels compared to the original frequency of 3690 MHz: an increase from -14 dB to -11 dB.
+Moreover, S4 now exhibits comparable RSRQ performance to the neighboring PCI 150 of BS1, which is free of ACI.
+As compared with S3, the median throughput of S4 increased by around 12 Mbps, from 9 Mbps to 21 Mbps, while the peak throughput remained the same as shown in Fig.~\ref{Fig:PCI194_FreqChangeThroughput}.

 A similar scenario will arise between 3.45 GHz and CBRS once 5G deployments in the 3.45 - 3.55 GHz band increase, indicating further performance degradation on CBSDs operating at the lower edge of the CBRS band.
 Hence CBRS deployments need to know whether 5G is being deployed in upper and/or lower adjacent bands and not use the band-edge CBRS channels which will be impacted the most by ACI.
 Since the SAS does not provide this information, this intelligence needs to be available at the deployment site using measurements tools such as the ones used in this study.